Georgia’s Statute of Limitations for Medical Malpractice

 Please note that you must precisely follow these time limitation rules.
 If you fail to file your medical malpractice within the allotted time period, you will be unable to receive compensation for your injuries.
 David Brauns will help ensure that you file your claim — correctly — within the time limits.

-Brauns Law will help gather evidence, set you up with an expert witness who can testify in your case, manage negotiations with the insurer, and represent your interests in court, if necessary.
+Brauns Law, PC will help gather evidence, set you up with an expert witness who can testify in your case, manage negotiations with the insurer, and represent your interests in court, if necessary.